Looking for a Cyprus Based Broker? Learn About CySEC-Regulated Brokers.

 How to assess the standing of CySEC Forex brokers

 CySEC has tried very hard to keep on top of brokerage operations, but Cyprus has nevertheless become a haven for scam brokerage firms.
 More recently, however, CySEC has upped its game and now comes down heavily on any offenders.
-One recent improvement has been the development of a register that lists all investment firms with a good reputation with CySEC.
-As well as those who are not fairing so well.
+One recent improvement has been the development of a register that lists all investment firms with a good reputation with CySEC, as well as those who are not faring so well.

 The list is easily accessed via the website of CySEC.
-A number of details are included in the list for each CySEC licensed Forex broker.
-These include the broker’s address, license number, registration number, telephone, and fax numbers.
-Any Forex brokers regulated by CySEC are required to state their five-digit license number on their website.
-And we would advise anyone considering a particular regulated broker to confirm the license information through the official CySEC channels.
+A number of details are included in the list for each CySEC-licensed Forex broker.
+These include the broker’s address, licence number, registration number, telephone, and fax numbers.
+Any Forex brokers regulated by CySEC are required to state their five-digit licence number on their website, and we would advise anyone considering a particular regulated broker to confirm the licence information through the official CySEC channels.
 We will, of course, be mentioning whether a broker is licensed and regulated by CySEC when sharing our Forex brokers reviews, but it is also advisable to check for yourself.
-And if you find yourself confused in any way then don’t hesitate to contact CySEC for more information or clarification.
+If you find yourself confused in any way, then don’t hesitate to contact CySEC for more information or clarification.

-There are a number of other regulatory bodies that will happily criticize the way in which CySEC works.
-This could be in relation to the non-compliance fines being on the small size, or the fact that a number of companies have escaped infringements with just a rap on their knuckles.
+There are a number of other regulatory bodies that will happily criticise the way in which CySEC works.
+This could be in relation to the non-compliance fines being on the small side, or the fact that a number of companies have escaped infringements with just a rap on their knuckles.
 We feel that a lot of the bad press is unjustified.
-After all, MiFID constantly oversees the operations of CySEC and ensure regulatory guidelines are regularly updated and improved to bring any Cyprus-based firms into line with standard industry practices.
+After all, MiFID constantly oversees the operations of CySEC and ensures that regulatory guidelines are regularly updated and improved to bring any Cyprus-based firms into line with standard industry practices.

-CySEC may still have a way to go to catch up with more reputable regulatory bodies such as the FCA in the UK, and the CFTC in the USA, but it is still one of the most popular bodies and has managed to achieve a significant rate of growth.
-And many new Forex companies still prefer CySEC because it is still seen as relatively easy to become licensed and has far fewer formalities.
+CySEC may still have a way to go to catch up with more reputable regulatory bodies such as the FCA in the UK, and the CFTC in the USA, but it is still one of the most popular bodies, and has managed to achieve a significant rate of growth.
+Many new Forex companies still prefer CySEC because it is still seen as relatively easy to become licensed with, and has far fewer formalities.
 Despite this, CySEC is still looking to improve its operations in the hope that it will be taken more seriously.

 On a final note, there is one downside to choosing a CySEC regulated broker.
-Currently, there is no line of communication with regards investor complaints.
+Currently, there is no line of communication with regard to investor complaints.
 Unlike the NFA or CFTC, any complaints a trader might have will have to be directed to the broker.
-This means a lengthy wait while the broker considers the issue and no real certainty it will be resolved.
-However, CySEC does advise clients to contact the Financial Ombudsman or the Court as a last resort, should they be unhappy with the broker’s decision.
-The Commission’s aim is to regulate financial markets and supervise the conduct of various financial organizations that operate out of Cyprus.
-But is not prepared to deal directly with any complaints or offer resolution or arbitration services.
-This is not a good thing, and isn’t doing CySEC any favors in the eyes of other regulatory bodies or investors.
-But hopefully, it will eventually change for the better.
+This means a lengthy wait while the broker considers the issue, and no real certainty it will be resolved.
+However, CySEC does advise clients to contact the Financial Ombudsman, or the court as a last resort, should they be unhappy with the broker’s decision.
+The Commission’s aim is to regulate financial markets and supervise the conduct of various financial organisations that operate out of Cyprus; but is not prepared to deal directly with any complaints or offer resolution or arbitration services.
+This is not a good thing, and isn’t doing CySEC any favours in the eyes of other regulatory bodies or investors; but hopefully, it will eventually change for the better.